eisenhauerIO/tools-catalog-generator/workflows/full_validation_workflow.md

      ```
    - This removes all existing environments and ensures a clean start.

-2. **Check for Uncommitted Changes**
+2. **Check for Uncommitted or Untracked Files**
    - Run:
      ```bash
      git status --porcelain
      ```
    - If any files are listed (output is not empty), STOP.
+This means there are either uncommitted changes or files not under version control (untracked files).
-Ask the user how to proceed (commit, stash, or discard changes).
+   - Ask the user how to proceed (commit, stash, discard changes, or add untracked files to version control).

 3. **Run the Full Test Suite in Hatch**
    - Run: